-Relatives: Airport shooting suspect had mental health issues
+Brother of airport shooting suspect says US gov't failed him

 Santiago was flying from Anchorage on a Delta flight and had checked only one piece of luggage, which contained the gun.

-A month later municipal prosecutors said he violated the conditions of his release when officers found him at her home during a routine check.
-He told police he had lived there since he was released from custody the previous month.
-His Anchorage attorney, Max Holmquist, declined to discuss his client.
+Sen.-elect Nelson Cruz, who knew the family and represents the town where they live in Puerto Rico, said he had been talking regularly with Bryan Santiago since the shooting.

-Law enforcement officers were at the girlfriend’s home Friday afternoon, and officers guarding the property outside told a reporter who approached the home to step away.
+“They’re very humble and very Christian people,” Cruz said.
+“They want to tell the families of the victims that they’re extremely saddened and extremely upset by what happened.”

-Danica Coto in San Juan, Puerto Rico; Becky Bohrer in Juneau, Alaska; Rachel D’Oro and Mark Thiessen in Anchorage, Alaska; and Lolita C. Baldor and Eric Tucker in Washington contributed to this report.
+Becky Bohrer in Juneau, Alaska; Rachel D’Oro and Mark Thiessen in Anchorage, Alaska; Jason Dearen in Gainesville, Florida and Lolita C. Baldor and Eric Tucker in Washington contributed to this report.

 This story has been corrected to show Santiago served in the Alaska National Guard in Anchorage, not Fairbanks, per new information from the Guard.